pytorch/tutorials/intermediate_source/torchserve_with_ipex_2.rst

 ========================
 Let's profile Intel® Extension for PyTorch* optimizations with TorchServe.

 We'll use `TorchServe apache-bench benchmarking <https://github.com/pytorch/serve/tree/master/benchmarks#benchmarking-with-apache-bench>`_ with ResNet50 FP32 TorchScript, batch size 32, concurrency 32, requests 8960.
-All other parameters (e.g., batch_size, workers, input etc) are the same as the `default parameters <https://github.com/pytorch/serve/tree/master/benchmarks#benchmark-parameters>`_.
+All other parameters are the same as the `default parameters <https://github.com/pytorch/serve/tree/master/benchmarks#benchmark-parameters>`_.

 As in the previous exercise, we'll use the launcher to bind the workload to physical cores of the first socket.
 To do so, user simply needs to add a few lines in `config.properties <https://github.com/pytorch/serve/tree/master/benchmarks#benchmark-parameters>`_: